-When you add this widget to an area, it will open up to reveal a box where you can add text.
+When you add this widget to an area, it will open up to reveal a box where you can add text and a simple text editor.
 Once you’re done, press save.

 Most of the other widgets are not particularly useful.
 Here are a few exceptions: